Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Related Work

-Feng \& Tu \cite{Feng.2021} present a phenomenological theory based on their empirical findings, which also account for flat directions, unlike Kunin et al. \cite{Kunin.2021}.
-They describe a general inverse variance-flatness relation, analyzing the weight trajectory of different image recognition networks via principal component analysis.
-They discovered a power law relationship between the curvature of the loss and the weight variance $\sigma_{\theta, i}^2$ in any given direction, where a higher curvature corresponds to a higher variance.
+Feng \& Tu~\cite{Feng.2021} present a phenomenological theory based on their empirical findings, which, unlike Kunin et al.~\cite{Kunin.2021}, also accounts for flat directions.
+They describe a general inverse variance-flatness relationship by analyzing the weight trajectories of different image recognition networks via principal component analysis.
+They discovered a power law relationship between the curvature of the loss and the weight variance $\sigma_{\theta, i}^2$ in any given direction, where higher curvature corresponds to higher variance.
 They also observed that both the velocity variance $\sigma_{v, i}^2$ and the correlation time $\tau_i$ are larger for higher curvatures.

-In our approach, we do not make the continuous time approximation but base our results on the assumption that the weights adhere to a stationary distribution near a quadratic minimum.
+In our approach, we avoid the continuous-time approximation and instead base our results on the assumption that the weights adhere to a stationary distribution near a quadratic minimum.